-While behavior of all other species is shaped by consequences of their actions, human behavior is largely governed by principles.
-It is so because – besides having ideas about what they want to achieve – human beings make also rules on HOW to behave in various circumstances.
-And once such a rule is adopted by an individual, the real outcomes of her/his actions tend to lose impact on behavior.
-Simply behaving in a “right” way becomes reinforcing in itself, no matter what consequences are.
+While behavior of all other species is shaped by consequences (punished or reinforced), human behavior is largely governed by principles.
+It is so because – besides having ideas about our goals (the WHAT-question) – we humans make also rules on HOW to behave while pursuing those goals.

-Following the rule of following
+Following the rule of following the client

 Advice needed